 Question: Is it your intention to market those products over water utilities?

 Answer: Yes.
 South East Water has a commercial arm called IOTA (http://www.iota.net.au/).
 Their mandate is to pick innovations out of South East Water, commercialise them and productize them and then take them outside of Victorian and outside of Australia which they have been doing.

-In Victoria, it's generally a shared system, so any of our innovations we will effectively give to any other Victorian Water Authority.
-We’re all owned by the same stakeholder being the Victorian government, but outside of that there’s a commercial offering through our partners.
+In Victoria, it's generally a shared system, so many of our innovations we will effectively give to any other Victorian Water Authority.
+We’re all owned by the same stakeholder being the Victorian government, but outside of that, there’s a commercial offering through our partners.

 Question: How are you securing your system?
 Are you concerned about network breaches?”

-Our protocols are encrypted where we we’re doing command and control.
+Our protocols are encrypted where we ’re doing command and control.
 We've got some security from that aspect.
-Then there's the obviously physical security and everything else where the way we try and protect against that is for our remote assets is all about cameras, access control, and electronic keys.
-From there all the way through to our back end systems.
+Then there's the obvious physical security and everything else where the way we try and protect against that is for our remote assets is all about cameras, access control, and electronic keys.
+From there all the way through to our back-end systems.
 We’ve got security in place.

 We’re not saying that we’ve absolutely mastered that because I'm sure we haven't, but we're pretty comfortable in what we've got.
 It would take a huge effort for somebody to penetrate that network, and we do periodic penetration testing.
 For somebody sitting outside of our network and trying to wirelessly get in would be very difficult.